MolBIFFM/diana/README.md

 integrative contextualization of mass spectrometric measurements capturing differential post-translational modification of the represented proteins.

-In addition to protein-protein interaction networks, networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the proteins, can be generated along customized Cytoscape style specifications for each type of network.
+Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by a protein-protein interaction network, can be generated along customized Cytoscape style specifications for each type of network.

 ```mermaid
 flowchart